Estimating Inhomogeneous Spatio-Temporal Background Intensity Functions using Graphical Dirichlet Processes: Conclusions

 As discussed previously by \cite{molkenthin2022gp}, it is important to note that the Gaussian process approach requires the correlation structure to be specified, whereas the DP approach requires the number of mixture components to be determined.
 The use of a mixture of DPs can estimate a more flexible dependence structure, mainly due to local behaviors, than Gaussian processes.

-Our work can be viewed as an extension of the ideas presented in \cite{matthews1988statistical}, which proposed using a non-homogeneous Poisson process for the background activity function.
+Our work can be viewed as an extension of the ideas presented in \cite{matthews1988statistical}, which proposed using an inhomogeneous Poisson process for the background seismicity function.
 The intensities estimated using the catalog by \cite{sawires2019updated} for southern Mexico have exhibited spatial and temporal changes associated with strong regular earthquakes and SSEs.
 Therefore, we can conclude that the assumption of a homogeneous Poisson process is not realistic for southern Mexico.

+In future work, we will investigate the self-exciting dynamics of earthquakes.
+While the present study focuses on inhomogeneities in the background intensity function, studies such as \cite{ueda2021spatial,briz2025self} have demonstrated that spatially or spatio-temporally varying self-excitation parameters can improve the modeling of seismicity.
+Additionally, it is interesting to study different DDP structures as higher-order autoregressive GDP or consider the time arrival structure introduced in \cite{griffin2006order}.